fabioscarparo/GroWDash/README.md

 - **Real-Time Power Flow:** Visual SVG widget showing live energy moving between solar panels, battery, grid, and home loads.
 - **Accurate Energy Data:** Daily totals read directly from the inverter's internal `*Today` cumulative counters — the same source used by ShinePhone — instead of integrating 5-minute power snapshots, eliminating measurement drift.
 - **Daily Curve Charts:** Area charts for today's power flows (solar, home, battery, grid) and battery State of Charge (SOC) over the day.
-- **Solar Production Forecast:** Hourly estimated output (from Open-Meteo GHI radiation) overlaid with actual measured production on the same area chart, accounting for plant capacity, panel tilt, orientation, and performance ratio.
+- **Solar Production Forecast:** Hourly estimated output (from Open-Meteo GHI radiation) overlaid with actual measured production.
+Calculations are performed on the backend using plant capacity, panel tilt, orientation, and performance ratio, with 1-hour server-side caching.
 - **Detailed Energy Breakdown:** Per-day breakdown of all energy flows across months, with interactive month navigation and background prefetch for instant page turns.
 - **Solar Production History:** Bar charts aggregated by day, month, or year with gap-free series and future-date filtering.
 - **Self-Sufficiency Tracking:** Stacked bar chart showing how home consumption is covered: from solar, battery, or grid — with a monthly self-sufficiency percentage.